-Installing Bright Cluster Manager
+Installing NVIDIA Bright Cluster Manager

-This chapter describes in detail the installation of Bright Cluster Manager onto the head node of a cluster.
+This chapter describes in detail the installation of NVIDIA Bright Cluster Manager onto the head node of a cluster.
 Sections 3.1 and 3.2 list hardware requirements and supported hardware.
-Section 3.3 gives step-by-step instructions on installing Bright Cluster Manager from a DVD or USB drive onto a head node that has no operating system running on it initially, while section 3.4 gives instructions on installing onto a head node that already has an operating system running on it.
+Section 3.3 gives step-by-step instructions on installing the cluster manager from a DVD or USB drive onto a head node that has no operating system running on it initially, while section 3.4 gives instructions on installing onto a head node that already has an operating system running on it.